Meghan Markle and Prince Harry's podcast could be “dangerous territory” for the Royal Family

 The Duke and Duchess of Sussex stepped down as senior royals (opens in new tab) earlier this year.
 Frogmore Cottage (opens in new tab) remains their UK base, though the couple have now settled in their own home in California with young son Archie.

-It is thought that their current situation is up for review very soon and the Queen will decide whether to remove their HRH titles (opens in new tab).
+It is thought that their current situation is up for review very soon and the Queen will decide whether to remove their HRH titles.
 Whether Archewell Audio will have any bearing on any potential decisions remains to be seen.

 For now Meghan Markle and Prince Harry will be looking forward to their first Christmas in their new home.

-Emma is a Senior Lifestyle Writer with six years of experience working in digital publishing.
-Her specialist areas including literature, the British Royal Family and knowing all there is to know about the latest TV shows on the BBC, ITV, Channel 4 and every streaming service out there.
-When she’s not writing about the next unmissable show to add to your to-watch list or delving into royal protocol, you can find Emma cooking and watching yet more crime dramas.
+Emma is a Royal Editor with eight years experience working in publishing.
+Her specialist areas include the British Royal Family, ranging from protocol to outfits.
+Alongside putting her royal knowledge to good use, Emma knows all there is to know about the latest TV shows on the BBC, ITV and more.
+When she’s not writing about the next unmissable show to add to your to-watch list or delving into royal protocol, Emma enjoys cooking, long walks and watching yet more crime dramas!